Illustration by Florian Bayer ‘African Governance Architecture’ (World Illustration Awards, 2016)

 What does really drive people?

-Historically, all of the world’s cultures, independent of their size and influence, started their foundation in religion and spiritual systems.
-People grow up in their respective traditions that are practised and internalised.
+The world’s cultures, independent of size and influence, started their foundation in religion and spiritual systems.
+People grow up in their respective traditions that are practiced and internalised.
 In Western societies, we can add non-theist traditions such as rationalism, liberalism and socialism to the list of mental constructs that provide goal-directed motivation for people to act upon.
 Such mental systems, in short ideologies, are psychologically rich constructs since they combine affective, cognitive and behavioural determinants.
 The question is how salient such motivation appears within a culture, inclusive of ingroup variance.
 Besides official ideologies, it is complementary folk theories about the world, ranging from superstitious beliefs to common sense, that influence peoples’ judgment.
 Cultural ideologies are passed on by tradition.
 Generally, ideologies are internalised and become to this extent, according to the typology of SDT (Ryan, Kuhl & Deci, 1997), introjected regulation (see 2b): People identify with their cultural normative beliefs and do not merely act upon them for the sake of transactional compliance.
 Ideologies refer to the cognitive construction of mental worlds.
 The advantage to methodologically separate ideology from introjected regulation is that similar ideology (e.g., Buddhism or Islam) can entail very different cultural practice when it comes to managing social affect.
+Ideology extends to economic attitudes and behaviour since groups act on the premise of underlying salient beliefs justifying ingroup versus outgroups interests.

 (2) Internalized regulation